 If Indue needs more time to investigate the matter, it will write to you to let you know and, if necessary, request further details from you.
 Within 21 days from receiving your complaint (or from receiving enough information from you to investigate your complaint), Indue will write to you to let you know the outcome of its investigation.
 Alternatively, it will notify you that it needs extra time (not more than an extra 24 days) to complete its investigation.

 If your complaint remains unresolved at the time that is 21 days from when Indue received your complaint with sufficient information to investigate it, your complaint will be reviewed by Indue’s Customer Support Centre Manager.

 Unless resolved within 5 business days, Indue will communicate the outcome of its investigation to you in writing.

-You also have the right to take your complaint to the CIO if Indue has not resolved your complaint within 45 days from the time it received your complaint or received all relevant information from you.
+You also have the right to take your complaint to the AFCA if Indue has not resolved your complaint within 45 days from the time it received your complaint or received all relevant information from you.